Below you can find information on Kenyon College policies regarding off-campus study.

 Petitions cannot be approved for countries under US Trade & Economic Sanctions: http://www.treasury.gov/resource-center/sanctions/Programs/Pages/Programs.aspx

-All student are required to be adequately covered by an insurance policy while participating in all off-campus study programs.
+All students are required to be adequately covered by an insurance policy while participating in all off-campus study programs.

 Kenyon's medical insurance plan will cover students when they participate in off-campus study programs whether in a program in the U.S. or abroad.
 If students already have alternative medical coverage and elect not to take Kenyon College's insurance, the waiver must be completed and returned to the accounting office.
 The charge for insurance will not be removed from a student's bill unless the waiver is received.
 Each student must verify that any alternative coverage chosen will remain valid while off campus.